Elyot88/Saint-Tropez-Money/README.md

 This project is brand new from 2018, here is the Whitepaper ;

                         Saint-Tropez e-MoneY

 Develop the Local economy with a Local tokken called STM (Saint-Tropez Money) that is possible to exchange with euros and other cryptocurrencies.
 You'll be able to spend it, specially with the local partners who signed for our Saint-Tropez-Money Exchange/Payment contract.
-For exemple ; Gaio famous nightclub in Saint-Tropez or Le Café that is a restaurant/bar.
-But it can also be Hotels, shops etc..
+For exemple ; Gaio famous nightclub in Saint-Tropez http://gaio.club or Le Café that is a restaurant/bar http://www.lecafe.fr/fr/restaurant.html.
+But it can also be hotels, shops etc.

 The contract is signed first with companies to create a network where the user can spend his tokken STM.
 Hotels, Nighclubs, Shops are our first targets.